Voodoo Doughnut: History

 Voodoo Doughnut was founded in May 2003 by Kenneth "Cat Daddy" Pogson and Richard "Tres" Shannon, with the first shop that opened on Southwest Third Avenue in Old Town Portland.

 The company logo was designed to include a depiction of Baron Samedi, a figure from Haitian Vodou.
 The use of pink boxes by the company and the slogan "Good things come in pink boxes" began after Pogson traveled to California and observed the use of pink boxes for doughnuts.

 Until 2006, the business was only open at night.
 In 2007, the shop was featured in an episode of Anthony Bourdain: No Reservations.

 In 2008, Pogson and Shannon opened Voodoo Doughnut Too on Northeast Davis Street in Portland.
 A parade was held that traveled from the original location to the new one.
 Voodoo Doughnut Tres opened in Eugene, Oregon in 2010.

 On December 24, 2008, Voodoo Doughnut's Portland Crème doughnut was designated Portland's "Official City Doughnut" by a resolution introduced by Portland Mayor Tom Potter and passed by the City Council.

 During early 2011, combined sales at the Portland locations were estimated to have been about twenty tons of doughnuts per week in the summer.
 In spring 2011, the original shop was remodeled to add space from an adjacent building, mostly to expand the kitchen.
 By 2011, the two Portland shops and the shop in Eugene were open 24 hours a day.
 The Portland shops were also hosting legal weddings and commitment ceremonies.

-In August 2011, Voodoo Doughnut staff constructed a large version of its box at the Portland Bridge Festival, and filled it with doughnuts until it weighed 666 pounds, a number chosen to fit what Shannon described as the company's "voodoo theme," which became a Guinness World Record for the largest box of doughnuts.
+In August 2011, Voodoo Doughnut staff constructed a large version of its box at the Portland Bridge Festival, and filled it with doughnuts until it weighed 666 lb, a number chosen to fit what Shannon described as the company's "voodoo theme," which became a Guinness World Record for the largest box of doughnuts.

 Shannon, a Voodoo Doughnut shop, and bacon maple doughnuts appeared in Episode 4 of Season 2 of Portlandia, which aired in January 2012.
 In the Portlandia-crossover episode of The Simpsons titled The Day the Earth Stood Cool that aired on December 9, 2012, Voodoo Doughnut is parodied as "Devil Doughnuts."

 Between 2011 and 2016, Voodoo Doughnut partnered with Rogue Ales to create bottled beer based on several of its doughnut flavors, that were then distributed across the United States.

 The Portland location has hosted doughnut-eating contests for mayoral candidates, including in 2016.

 Plans to open a location in the French Quarter of New Orleans were cancelled after it faced resistance from voodoo practitioners and historic preservationists in the summer of 2023.
 They criticized the company's name and iconography and declared them ethnically and religiously insensitive.
-Co-founder Tres Shannon was reached for comment but was on a cycling tour of Costa Rica at the time.